chemfiles/cfiles/README.md

 Here is a short check list to contribute to cfiles.
 If there is anything you don't understand, or if you have any question, please ask!
-You can reach me on github issues, by email, or in the [gitter] chat.
+You can reach me on github issues, by email, or in the [chat].

 - [ ] Fork cfiles;
 - [ ] Create a local branch;